How Much Does A 20-Minute Uber Cost? Cost Per Mile This May 2026

 - Uber WAV: This option provides riders with affordable, on-demand access to wheelchair-accessible vehicles.
 Drivers are certified to assist riders with safely entering and exiting the vehicle.

 - Uber Black: The original premium service.
-Expect a luxury sedan with a professional, professional driver and top-tier service.
+Expect a luxury sedan with a professional, commercially-licensed driver and top-tier service.

 - Uber Black SUV: The premium option for larger groups, offering a high-end SUV with seating for up to 6 passengers and the same professional service as Uber Black.